 Expenses specific to a Share Class will be allocated to that Share Class.
-They will otherwise be allocated in the manner described in Fees and Expenses section on page 50 of this Prospectus.
+They will otherwise be allocated in the manner described in Fees and Expenses on page 42 of this Prospectus.

 Any expenses for any Share Class or Fund in excess of the income properly attributable to such Share Class or Fund shall be deemed to be capital in nature and may be taken from the capital property attributable to that Share Class or Fund.
-In so far as expenses are attributable (whether by way of a notional specific allocation or a notional pro rata allocation) to Shares in Retail B Income and the Retail B Accumulation Share Classes of the UK Growth & Income Fund, they will be met by the ACD and not incurred by that Fund.